Riding the Trend or Protecting Profits | Laredo Petroleum Inc. (LPI)

 Sponsored

-The average price from analysts is $49.70, which is $5.41 above the current price.
-LPI currently public float of 11.52M and currently shorts hold a 10.08% ratio of that float.
-Today, the average trading volume of LPI was 584.14K shares.
+The average price from analysts is $54.00, which is -$2.64 below the current price.
+LPI currently public float of 11.52M and currently shorts hold a 8.13% ratio of that float.
+Today, the average trading volume of LPI was 603.23K shares.

 LPI’s Market Performance

-LPI stocks went down by -1.92% for the week, with a monthly jump of 18.45% and a quarterly performance of 23.72%, while its annual performance rate touched 103.33%.
-The volatility ratio for the week stands at 9.29% while the volatility levels for the past 30 days are set at 7.07% for Laredo Petroleum Inc..
-The simple moving average for the period of the last 20 days is 8.32% for LPI stocks with a simple moving average of 85.50% for the last 200 days.
+LPI stocks went up by 20.00% for the week, with a monthly jump of 39.22% and a quarterly performance of 27.37%, while its annual performance rate touched 208.85%.
+The volatility ratio for the week stands at 10.59% while the volatility levels for the past 30 days are set at 8.11% for Laredo Petroleum Inc..
+The simple moving average for the period of the last 20 days is 25.88% for LPI stocks with a simple moving average of 116.53% for the last 200 days.

 Analysts’ Opinion of LPI

-Many brokerage firms have already submitted their reports for LPI stocks, with Wells Fargo repeating the rating for LPI by listing it as a “Underweight.”
-The predicted price for LPI in the upcoming period, according to Wells Fargo is $22 based on the research report published on September 14th of the previous year 2020.

-Seaport Global Securities, on the other hand, stated in their research note that they expect to see LPI reach a price target of $20.
-The rating they have provided for LPI stocks is “Buy” according to the report published on July 27th, 2020.
+Wells Fargo, on the other hand, stated in their research note that they expect to see LPI reach a price target of $22, previously predicting the price at $21.
+The rating they have provided for LPI stocks is “Underweight” according to the report published on September 14th, 2020.

-Raymond James gave a rating of “Outperform” to LPI, setting the target price at $18 in the report published on July 20th of the previous year.
+Seaport Global Securities gave a rating of “Buy” to LPI, setting the target price at $20 in the report published on July 27th of the previous year.

-After a stumble in the market that brought LPI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -8.46% of loss for the given period.
+After a stumble in the market that brought LPI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 9.85% of gains for the given period.

-During the last 5 trading sessions, LPI fell by -1.92%, which changed the moving average for the period of 200-days by +159.57% in comparison to the 20-day moving average, which settled at $37.50.
-In addition, Laredo Petroleum Inc. saw 104.37% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LPI rose by +20.00%, which changed the moving average for the period of 200-days by +216.99% in comparison to the 20-day moving average, which settled at $39.00.
+In addition, Laredo Petroleum Inc. saw 145.23% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading